MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/delete-site-collection.md

 - Any subsites and their contents.

-You should notify the site collection owners and any subsite owners before you delete a site collection so they can move their data to another location, and also tell users when the sites will be deleted.
+You should notify the site collection admins and any subsite owners before you delete a site collection so they can move their data to another location, and also tell users when the sites will be deleted.

 ## Delete a site in the new SharePoint admin center